DevNet-Framework/system/README.md

-# DevNet Core
+# DevNet System
-This dependency is the core library of **DevNet Framework**, and it includes the following components:
+This dependency is the common system library of **DevNet Framework**, and it includes the following components:

 - IO Stream
 - Event Delegate